 Objective Domain Area Objective 4a: Third Grade Promotion Objective Narrative Improve the third grade promotion rate based on Florida Standard Assessment (FSA) requirements.
-Objective Assessment 75% of regularly participating students in third grade will achieve promotion based on their performance on the FSA.
+Objective Assessment 70% of regularly participating students in third grade will achieve promotion based on their performance on the FSA.
 Measure FSA Score Standard for Success Students achieve an FSA score sufficient to achieve promotion to fourth grade.
-Student Grade Groups Measured 3rd Grade Benchmark 70 Justify the Benchmark Based on the FSA data for English/Language Arts and the criteria for third grade promotion using FSA (score of Level 2 or above), the average percentage of students from the targeted schools that met the standard of success was 73% (Chestnut - 80%; Poinciana Academy - 63%; Ventura - 76%).
-Based on performance, it is ideal to have the benchmark at or above (approximately 10%) the current performance of the targeted schools which would make it challenging yet achievable over the course of the funding period.
+Student Grade Groups Measured 3rd Grade Benchmark 70 Justify the Benchmark Based on the FSA data for English/Language Arts and the criteria for third grade promotion using FSA (score of Level 2 or above), the average percentage of students from the targeted schools was 67%.
+As such, the benchmark was set at 70% to reflect a very challenging objective, but still achievable.
 Person(s) Responsible for Data Collection Grant manager, projects' manager and site coordinator Plan for Obtaining Data Grades are collected as part of the regular operations of the school.
 Grades are entered into FOCUS - Online Grade Portal directly by school teachers as part of their regular duties.
 FOCUS, also contains the Student Information System used by the District.
 The system allows access to grades, progress reports and attendance.
 FOCUS serves parents/guardians, students, teachers and administrators.
 Student data is retrieved for each student in the 21st CCLC program and provided to the external evaluator for review and analysis.
 This assists the site coordinator in collecting data for reporting.
 Data Collection Points December, End of School Year Mid-Year Change Measured Progress monitoring assessment, if applicable End-of-Year Change Measured FSA Score